CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/Tools.rst

 Mermaid
 +++++++

-For diagrams in the docentation we use Mermaid, which is a text based graph creator.
-This needs to be installed separately.
+For diagrams in the docentation we use Mermaid, which is a text based graph creator and needs to be installed separately.

 Installation
 ------------